 Council Outcome Contribution of the Council's Regulatory Activities to Community Outcomes Level of Service We value and respect our environment.
-A key objective under this outcome is to maintain a regulatory culture that places an emphasis on education, empowerment and collaboration over rigid application of rules and implementation of sanctions.
-The Council's regulatory services staff provide efficient service and clear and consistent advice to individuals and business enterprises on the regulatory requirements that guide the conduct of their activities.
-In so doing, the Council provides an environment that is conducive to business and economic growth in the District.
-Food services used by the public are healthy and safe.
-The sale of alcohol is controlled to prevent harm caused by the excessive or inappropriate consumption of alcohol.
-The Council provides a The Council's resource management activities directly contribute to the sustainable use of land, water and other natural resources in the District. timely resource consent processing service. • The Council processes, inspects and certifies building work in the Gore District. • Building consent applications are processed within statutory timeframes.
+A key objective under this outcome is to maintain a regulatory culture that places an emphasis on education, empowerment and collaboration over rigid application of rules and The Council's regulatory services staff provide efficient service and clear and consistent advice to individuals and business enterprises on the regulatory requirements that guide the conduct of their activities.
+In so doing, the Council provides an environment that is conducive to business and economic Food services used by the public are healthy and safe.
+The sale of alcohol is controlled to prevent harm caused by the excessive or inappropriate consumption of alcohol. implementation of sanctions.
+The Council's resource management activities directly contribute to the sustainable use of land, water and other natural resources in the District.
+The Council provides a timely resource consent processing service.
+The Council processes, inspects and certifies building work in the Gore District.
+Building consent applications are processed within statutory timeframes.

-LEVELS OF SERVICE, PERFORMANCE MEASURES AND TARGETS 2015-16
+LEVELS OF SERVICE, PERFORMANCE MEASURES AND TARGETS 2016-17

-Council Outcome Levels of Service Performance Measures Target 2016 Achieved We have a quality infrastructure with potential for growth.
+Council Outcome Customer Levels of Service Performance Measures Target 2017 Achieved We have a quality infrastructure with potential for growth.
 The Council provides a timely resource consent processing service.
 Percentage of resource consent applications processed in accordance with statutory timeframes (within 20 days of filing).
-100% 96% (not achieved) - Two consents were not processed within statutory timeframes.
-We value and respect our environment The Council processes, inspects and certifies building work in the Gore District.
+100% 100% (achieved) We value and respect our environment The Council processes, inspects and certifies building work in the Gore District.
 The Gore District Council maintains its processes so that it meets BCA accreditation every two years.
-Accreditation maintained IANZ have recommended accreditation is extended for a further two years
+Accreditation maintained In 2016 IANZ extended the Council's accreditation for a further two years